 The eight Kahn children, 5 sons and 3 daughters, were all born in Themar and grew up there.
 Josef was a master butcher and owned a butcher shop in Themar in the Market Square just at the entrance to Bahnhofstrasse (site #37 on Manfred Rosengarten’s map).
 The Kahns served both kosher and non-kosher customers and the quality of their meats attracted the hotels in the surrounding area to buy at the shop.

 In November 1938, the three men who were in Themar — Adolf Kahn, Markus and Julius Rosenberg — were rounded up and hauled off to Buchenwald in the ‘Reichspogromnacht’ known as ‘Kristallnacht.’
-(We do not know about Julius Kahn who was living in Nürnberg in 1938.)
+In Weiden, Julius Kahn was rounded up and taken to Dachau concentration camp.
 They were released but it took time: Adolf Kahn was still in Buchenwald in late January, delaying his ability to seek emigration abroad.

 In December 1938, Hermann Haaß died, and Erna faced the “Aryanization” process of the Haaß machine shop business alone.
 In October 1939, less than a year after Hermann’s death, Erna died, leaving the twins orphaned and potentially vulnerable, like Lotte Rosenberg and Adolf’s child, to the Nazi persecution of “Mischling” children (children with two Jewish grandparents).